 Paying real estate taxes is one of the unpleasant parts of owning real estate.
 No one enjoys it, but it can’t be avoided.
-However, you can make sure that you’re paying your fair share of taxes and no more.
+That said, you can make sure that you’re paying only your fair share of taxes.

 A similar situation has developed in Washington County, where the McGuffey and Washington school districts filed a successful suit to demand property reassessments.
 Washington County conducted a property assessment in 2016 with the new values being applied for the 2017 tax season.
-Like other assessment evaluations, the process has met with mixed reviews and glitches.
-Washington County residents will have an opportunity to appeal their property assessments beginning June 1, 2017 with the deadline for filing their appeal September 1, 2017.
+Like other assessment evaluations, the process has been met with mixed reviews.
+Beaver County officials have filed an appeal to the Pennsylvania Supreme Court in an effort to avoid implementing a reassessment project that has been ordered by the Court of Common Pleas.
 For information regarding those appeals, give us a call at 412-391-8000.

-That’s where the appeals process comes in and that’s where Steidl and Steinberg can help.
+That’s where the appeals process comes in, and Steidl & Steinberg can help.
 Each county has an appeals process to allow you to challenge the value assigned to your property.
 If you lose your appeal, it could end up costing you thousands of dollars in property taxes over the years.
 Don’t take that chance.
-Let the knowledgeable attorneys at Steidl and Steinberg handle your assessment appeal for you.
+Let the knowledgeable attorneys at Steidl & Steinberg handle your assessment appeal for you.
 We will navigate the process and make sure you have the right evidence to prove where the county went wrong.